 Help us out by keeping your eyes open for anything that looks suspicious and reporting it to us so we can look into it!

-As reported in the 2022 Wavelength and discussed at the 2022 AGM, a non-native snail known as the "Chinese Mystery Snail" has been found in Koshlong lake.
+chinese mystery snailAs reported in the 2022 Wavelength and discussed at the 2022 AGM, a non-native snail known as the "Chinese Mystery Snail" has been found in Koshlong lake.
 Large numbers were collected in a sampling near Camp Wanakita in the past year.
+A 2019 article in the Minden Times describes the growing problem locally, and advises to collect, freeze and dispose of the snails.
+If you find any of these snails, please contact us so we can keep track of their presence in our lake and safely remove them. |

 Thanks to KLA member Rob Horsburgh for his photograph of Wallace Island used as the background photo throughout this site